-The associate nurse will help the patient to apply RICE methods to treat contusions/ sprains and teach the patients how to prevent the contusions/sprains.
+The associate nurse will help the patient to apply RICE methods to treat contusions, sprains and strains, and teach the patients how to prevent the contusions, sprains and strains.

-- 1. What is the difference between a sprain, strain and contusion? - 2.
-Identify the common factors associated with sprain - 3.
-What are the signs and symptoms of a contusions/sprain? - 4.
-Explain the types of contusions
+- 1. What is the difference between a contusion, sprain and strain? - 2.
+Identify the common factors associated with sprain. - 3.
+What are the signs and symptoms of a contusions, sprain and strain? - 4.
+List the types of contusions.